jessedi0n/angular-bootstrap-fontawesome-starter-template/README.md

 ## Getting Started

-To use this boilerplate template, follow these steps:
+To use this starter template, follow these steps:

   1. Click on the `Use this template` button to create a new repository based on this template
   2. Open your new repository in your favorite IDE or editor